simran301/Java-Programs/README.md

 Our java classname should be same as our filename.
 The main() method in Java is the entry point of the java application.
 In System.out.println(); code, println() is a function which prints a message to the console, in parenthesis we write the message that we want to print, semi-colon means end of statement& it is very important to put semi-colon. if we forget to put semi-colon then our code will not run i.e. it will throw an error.

-There are 2 commands we need to run our code/application:- 1) javac - command use to compile the code
+There are 2 commands we need to run our code/application:- 1) javac - command use to compile the code => javac <filename>.java
-                                                           2) java -  command use to run the compiled code
+                                                           2) java -  command use to run the compiled code => java <filename>